Yandex Cloud

 yc managed-redis cluster update --help

-2. Specify the required storage size in the update cluster command.
+2. Specify the required storage size in the cluster update command.
 The new size must be at least as large as the current disk_size in the cluster properties.

 yc managed-redis cluster update <cluster_name_or_ID> \